Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Background: thermalization and ETH

 \subsection{Equilibration vs. Thermalization}

 Roughly speaking, we say that a measurable quantity \textit{equilibrates} if it begins far from and then evolves toward some particular value, designated the equilibrium value, and remains near this value for most times thereafter.
 Generically, this can be any time-dependent property of a system (using the terminology of \cite{Gogolin:2015gts}), such as the value of a classical phase space function, the expectation value of a Hermitian operator in a quantum system, or the standard deviation of that same quantum operator, ...etc.
-With the understanding that we will be focused on measurable quantities in a closed quantum system (including measurements made on identically prepared systems) we include various ``state properties'' \cite{Keeler:2023shl}, such as the entanglement entropy across a bipartition, along with the usual operator observables.
-We then say such properties or observables \textit{thermalize} if they equilibrate to values matching the prediction of some (possibly generalized) thermal ensemble.
+With the understanding that we will be focused on measurable quantities in a closed quantum system (including measurements made on identically prepared systems) we include various ``state properties'' \cite{Keeler:2023shl} along with the usual operator observables.
+An important example of a state property in quantum systems is the von Neumann entropy, $S(\rho):=-\Tr\rho\log\rho$, of a subsystem density matrix $\rho$, which will serve as one of our chief diagnostics of equilibration.
+When evaluated on a subsystem of a pure state, it quantifies the entanglement between the subsystem and complement system, so we hereafter refer to it as the entanglement entropy.

+We say that such properties or observables \textit{thermalize} if they equilibrate to values matching the prediction of some thermal ensemble.
 Thus the latter condition is stronger than the former.
 An observable might equilibrate but not thermalize, but not vice versa, and if an observable has equilibrated, in order to say whether or not it has thermalized requires a choice of thermal ensemble for comparison.